-- 1. Reinstall filter element (open end up).

-- 2. Place O-ring seal onto the sight bowl and reinstall sight bowl with cap.
+- 1. Push the filter element (with open end toward cover) into the cover. - Place the O-ring seal into the sight bowl and screw the sight bowl hand tight into the cover.

-- 3. Tighten cap securely.

 IMPORTANT: Visually inspect for fuel leakage from the filter by squeezing the primer bulb until firm, forcing fuel into the filter.